davis999/shopping_cart/documents/Design.md

 #### 1.2.1.
 Workflow
 * valiadte required parameters `void validateRequestParams(ShoppingCart)`
+ - one of customer_id and session_id is required (both are not null, use customer id)
- - sku id and quantity is required, customer id and session id should be required one
+ - quantity is required (quantity = 0)
+ - quantity is invalid (quantity < 0)
  - validation success: go ahead
  - validation failed: throw exception(ShoppingCartParamException)
 * merge existed quantity `ShoppingCart mergeExistedQuantity(ShoppingCart)`
- - If product is new in cart, remain the quantity.
+ - If product is new in cart, remain the quantity
- - If product has existed in cart, merge the quantity.
+ - If product has existed in cart, merge the quantity
 * check quantity limit value `void checkQuantityLimit(ShoppingCart)`
+ - default limit: 42, unlimited: 0
  - total products quantity of the shopping cart cannot be larger than the limit
  - check success: go ahead
  - check failed: throw exception(ShoppingCartLimitException)
 * check inventory `void checkInventory(ShoppingCart)`
- - call product grpc service to get inventory for this product.
+ - call product grpc service to get inventory for this product
- - check if the inventory is enough (cannot be less than quantity)
+ - check if the inventory is enough (inventory != 0 and inventory >= quantity)
- - check success: go ahead
+  * check success: go ahead
- - check failed: throw exception(ShoppingCartInventoryException)
+  * check failed: throw exception(ShoppingCartInventoryException)
 * save shopping cart to database `ShoppingCart saveShoppingCart(ShoppingCart)`

 #### 1.2.2.
 Exception
 * ShoppingCartParamException
- - sku_id is required
  - one of customer_id and session_id is required
  - quantity is required
+ - quantity is invalid
 * ShoppingCartLimitException
  - total quantity of the shopping cart cannot be larger than the limit value
 * ShoppingCartInventoryException